DrSnowbird/eclipse-docker/README.md

 ## Build (Older Eclipse, e.g. Oxygen)
 * Way-1: Modify the line in Dockefile as below if you use Docker-compose or Openshift CI/CD.
 That is, you se this way if you are not using command line ./build.sh to build container image.
 ```
-## -- Eclipse version: oxygen, photon, etc.: -- ##
+## -- Eclipse version: photon, oxygen, etc.: -- ##
+ENV ECLIPSE_VERSION=${ECLIPSE_VERSION:-photon}
+or
 ENV ECLIPSE_VERSION=${ECLIPSE_VERSION:-oxygen}
 ```
-* Way-2: If you use command line "./build.sh", you can modify "./docker.env" file and then, run "./build.sh" to build image
+* Way-2: If you use command line "./build.sh", you can modify ".env (old filename docker.env)" file and then, run "./build.sh" to build image
 ```
-## -- Eclipse version: oxygen, photon, etc.: -- ##
+## -- Eclipse version: photon, oxygen, photon, etc.: -- ##
 ECLIPSE_VERSION=photon
+or
+ECLIPSE_VERSION=oxygen
 ```

 # Configurations (Optional)